fydexx/Guide-for-network-engineers-from-CIS/Readme.md

 Do not speak as Borat.

-Good site for training your pronunciation: http://soundsofspeech.uiowa.edu/english/english.html
+A good resource for training your pronunciation: http://soundsofspeech.uiowa.edu/english/english.html

 ---